Restaurant in New York City, United States

 What should a first-timer know about Vinnie's Pizzeria?

 No reservation, no ceremony.
-Walk in, order at the counter, and eat.
-Vinnie's is a Williamsburg neighbourhood staple, not a destination tasting experience, so treat it like one: quick, straightforward, and focused on the pizza rather than the occasion.
+Walk in, order at the counter, eat.
+Vinnie's is a Williamsburg neighbourhood staple, not a destination tasting experience, so treat it like one: quick, straightforward, focused on the pizza rather than the occasion.

 How far ahead should I book Vinnie's Pizzeria?